New Jersey Child Custody Attorneys

 New Jersey physical custody

 Physical custody addresses which parent, if any parent, will be designated the Parent of Primary Residence for the children.
 The Parent of Primary Residence is usually the parent who is determined to be the primary caregiver.
 The parties also need to determine a parenting time schedule which includes not only determining where the children will be on a weekly basis, but also determining parenting time for holidays and vacations.
 This is also called residential custody and can be one of the most contested issues heard in court.

 Legal custody is the right of a parent to make significant decisions for a child.
 Some of these issues can include medical care, religion, education, social life, and general welfare.
 Most cases will end with a joint legal custody arrangement, though in rare cases, a person can be awarded sole custody.

 There are many factors a court will consider when deciding on custody.
 When hearing child custody cases, the court has a responsibility to determine what arrangement is in the best interest of the child.
 Some significant factors include the parent’s ability to cooperate, the parents’ acceptance of custody, the bond between each parent and the child, any history of domestic violence, the needs of the child, home stability, academics, the parents’ ability to act as guardian, and the preference of the child if deemed able to make sound decisions.
 In contested custody matters, experts are frequently retained to conduct an evaluation of the parties and children and provide a recommendation concerning physical and legal custody.

 Contact an experienced Morris County child custody attorney

 Child custody can be one of the most important legal issues to divorcing parents.
 When facing these matters, it is important to have quality legal support to represent you in and out of court.
-If you need an effective law firm with significant child custody experience, contact Haber Silver & Simpson for a consultation today.
+If you need an effective law firm with significant child custody experience, contact Haber Silver Simpson & Russoniello for a consultation today.